hoprnet/docs-rpch-net/versioned_docs/version-Alpha/guides/using-ethereum-provider.md

 sidebar_position: 3
 ---

-# RPCh ethereum-provider Adapter
+# RPCh Ethereum-Provider Adapter

 ## Description

 The RPCh ethereum provider adaptor is an extension of the [ethereum-provider.](https://github.com/floating/ethereum-provider) The goal of this adaptor is to provide a plug-and-play experience for projects that currently use the ethereum provider.

-## How To Use The RPCh Ethereum Provider Adaptor
+## How to Use the RPCh Ethereum Provider Adaptor

 You will need to have Node.js and npm/yarn installed on your computer.
 You can download them from their official website or use a package manager like Homebrew (for Mac) or Chocolatey (for Windows).